tmilne5/Trust-the-Critics/README.md

 ## How to run this code ##
 * Create a Python virtual environment with Python 3.8 installed.
 * Install the necessary Python packages listed in the requirements.txt file (this can be done through pip install -r /path/to/requirements.txt).

-* Note that computationally heavy????
-* Under example_shell_scripts, we include samples of shell scripts we used to run our experiments...
+In the example_shell_scripts folder, we include samples of shell scripts we used to run our experiments.
+We note that training  generative models is computationally demanding, and thus requires adequate computational resources (i.e. running this on your laptop is not recommended).

 ### TTC algorithm